-File: 2605 The Bladder.jpg; Author: OpenStax College; Site: Wikimedia commons: https://books.byui.edu/-WiCS;

-License: This file is licensed under the Creative Commons Attribution 3.0 Unported license.
+File: 2605 The Bladder.jpg; Author: OpenStax College; Site: Wikimedia commons: http://commons.wikimedia.org/wiki/File:2605_The_Bladder.jpg; License: This file is licensed under the Creative Commons Attribution 3.0 Unported license.

 There are three semi-sealed openings in the bladder; the urethral opening, and two ureteral openings (notice the subtle spelling between urethral and ureteral).
 At the bottom of the bladder is the opening to the urethra which is sealed by the internal urinary sphincter, a reflexively controlled muscle.
 On the posterior side, also near the bottom of the bladder are two ureteral openings, each is associated with a hollow tube called a ureter that leads to each kidney.
 The smooth muscle walls of the ureters propel the urine along to the bladder.
-They compress in a series of wavelike contractions known as peristalsis to move the urine through the ureters in only one direction.
-Let's take the magic school bus through the urethral opening on the right.
+The smooth muscle contracts in a series of wavelike contractions known as peristalsis to move the urine through the ureters in only one direction.
+Let's take the magic school bus through the ureteral opening on the right.
 Entering the ureter will lead us through a tube (ureter; 10 - 12 inches long) towards the right kidney.
 The ureter is about 3-4mm in diameter and is composed of transitional epithelium, smooth muscle and pain fibers.
 Fortunately, the magic school bus is only 2mm in diameter, imagine trying to squeeze a 6mm crystalized (meaning sharp pointing edges) kidney stone down the ureter....yeeouziee!
-(Click Here to see a Kidney Stone Pictures)
+(Click Here to see Kidney Stone Pictures)

-The Kidney.
+The Kidney